A reader just shared this delightful video of Amish schoolchildren singing for the Ohio House of Representatives in November.

 I am going to hazard a guess that this is the same Marvin Wengerd of Carlisle Printing which publishes the directory (UPDATE: A reader writes that Marvin is actually of Carlisle Publishing, and his brother Marcus is of next-door company Carlisle Printing).

 The schoolchildren are from the Walnut Creek Valley School and are a New Order Amish affiliation.
-They are accompanied by Representative Al Landis of Ohio’s 98th district.
+They are accompanied by Representative Al Landis of Ohio’s 98th district. (video removed)

 The singing is beautiful, and of course the context is interesting.
 While Amish and politicians make uncommon bedfellows, Amish know that maintaining good relations with the powers of the state can pay dividends when push comes to shove on matters of importance to them.